velocyto-team/velocyto.py/doc/tutorial/cli.rst

 velocyto assumes that the ``gtf`` file follows the `GENCODE gtf format description <https://www.gencodegenes.org/gencodeformat.html>`_.
-Hoever some mandatory field are relaxed to extend compatibility to a wider set of gtf files.
+However some mandatory field are relaxed to extend compatibility to a wider set of gtf files.
 In particular the ``gtf`` file will have to:

 1. Contain the 3rd column entry ``feature-type``.
 Note that only the `exon` entry of the gtf file marked as `exon`in this column will be considered and therefore the requirements below only apply to the ``exon`` labeled lines.